Views:

 customRules:

-1. Upload the rules file to OCI registry.
+1. Upload the rules file to an OCI registry, typically using a command like the following:

-2. Enable the custom rules feature by setting visionOne.customRules.enabled=true, visionOne.customRules.forwardToVisionOne=true, visionOne.ociRepository.enabled=true, and specify the artifactUrls, rulesFile(s), and basicAuthTokenSecretName:
+2. Enable the custom rules feature by setting visionOne.customRules.enabled=true, visionOne.customRules.output.visionOne.enabled=true, visionOne.ociRepository.enabled=true, and specifying the artifactUrls, rulesFile(s), and basicAuthTokenSecretName:

 visionOne: